Neta Elkayam: Biography

 Elkayam's grandparents emigrated to Israel from Casablanca and Tinghir.
-She was raised in Netivot.
-Inspired by Moroccan songs sung at family gatherings, she learned Arabic and explored her Moroccan roots.
-In 2024, she obtained Moroccan citizenship.
-She lives in Jerusalem.
+She was born in 1980 and raised in Netivot, a city in southern Israel with a large community of Moroccan-Jewish immigrants.
+Her grandmother had immigrated to Israel with four children at the age of 40 in 1956.
+Inspired by Moroccan songs performed at family gatherings, she learned Moroccan Arabic and explored her Moroccan roots.
+In a 2021 interview, she said interpreting Moroccan Jewish music in Israel was not well received, but this was changing.